What is Hair Color Correction?

-If you’re obsessed with those fantastic looking hair with the most gorgeous colors on Pinterest, you’re not alone.
-Many of us have a certain hair color we always dream of having.
+If you’re obsessed with those fantastic-looking hair with gorgeous colors on Pinterest, you’re not alone.
+So many of us have a certain hair color we always dream of having.
 But a botched dye job can quickly turn that dream into one of our worst nightmares.

 Unfortunately, a botched dye job is all too common nowadays, especially for DIY hair colors.
 This is why hair dyeing, particularly complex ones, should be left to professionals.
 After all, they’re called professionals for a reason.

 If you’ve been a victim of a botched dye job, your hairstylist has probably recommended a hair color correction.